lajbel/juicy-beat/README.md

 # Juicy Beat!

 Hey!
-This is an early access version of Juicy Beat, a cutting apples rhythm game.
-Juicy Beat offers playing Turkish March while using a giant sword for cutting apples and making score!
+This is an early access version of **Juicy Beat!**, a cutting apples rhythm game. **Juicy Beat!** offers playing different songs while using a giant sword for cutting apples and making score!

 - **LEFT, UP, RIGHT*** - Hit notes
 - **A** (in song selection) - Activate AUTO MODE for a song